thierrymarianne/speaking-about-symfony2-docker-vagrant/README.md

     sudo /bin/bash -c 'cd /vagrant/build/shell && source build.sh'

-### Testing your application and services are running
+### Testing your application and services are running from within the `symfony-standard` container

+After entering your application container, your shell shall look like this

+    root@<CONTAINER_ID>:/#

-    # Testing availability of Elasticsearch
+Test the availability of Elasticsearch

     curl -XGET 'http://'$SYMFONY__ELASTICSEARCH__PORT_9200_TCP_ADDR':9200

-    # Testing availability of Not Found page served by Symfony standard edition via nginx / php-fpm
+Test the availability of `Not Found` page served by Symfony standard edition via nginx / php-fpm

     curl -XGET http://127.0.0.1

 ## TODO